Note on the Polyhedral Description of the Minkowski Sum of Two L-convex Sets: Introduction

 Concepts of discrete convex sets are even more fundamental than those of discrete convex functions, but at the same time, capture the essential properties of the corresponding discrete convex functions.
 For example, the set of minimizers of an {\rm L}-convex function is an {\rm L}-convex set.
 Moreover, a function is {\rm L}-convex if and only if the set of minimizers of the function modified by an arbitrary linear function is always {\rm L}-convex \cite[Section 7.5]{Mdcasiam}.
 The set version of {\rm L}$_{2}$-convexity is defined as the Minkowski sum (vector addition) of two L-convex sets.

 The objective of this paper is to investigate the polyhedral description of \LL-convex sets.
 That is, we aim at obtaining a system of inequalities whose solution set coincides with the convex hull of a given \LL-convex set.
-Such polyhedral descriptions form the basis of a standard approach in combinatorial optimization, called polyhedral combinatorics \cite{Sch86,Sch03}.
+Such polyhedral description forms the basis of a standard approach in combinatorial optimization, called polyhedral combinatorics \cite{Sch86,Sch03}.
 Polyhedral descriptions are known for other kinds of discrete convex sets, including {\rm L}-convex, \Lnat-convex, {\rm M}-convex, and \Mnat-convex sets.
-Polyhedral descriptions are also known for \MM-convex and \MMnat-convex sets, which correspond to polymatroid intersection; see Section~\ref{SCl2natm2nat} for \MMnat-convex sets.
+Polyhedral descriptions are also known for \MM-convex and \MMnat-convex sets, which correspond to polymatroid intersection.
 In addition, the polyhedral description of multimodular sets has recently be obtained in \cite{MM21inclinter}.
 It is worth noting that integrally convex sets \cite[Section 3.4]{Mdcasiam} do not seem to admit a polyhedral characterization because every set consisting of $\{ 0, 1\}$-vectors is an integrally convex set, which fact implies that every $\{ 0, 1\}$-polytope is the convex hull of an integrally convex set.